Summary

 Coming Up Next...

-The coming pages reveal love can justify terrible choices in our minds, and teach us people make decisions 'for your own good' that hurt you.
+The coming pages reveal love can justify terrible choices in our minds, and teach us people sometimes destroy what they're trying to protect.
 These discoveries help us navigate similar situations in our own lives.